 Jet lag is one of those inevitable disadvantages to traveling.
 There is no way around it.
 If you want to see parts of the world that are several time zones away, you will have to suffer from the physical effects of adjusting to the time change.
-Overcoming jet lag with a baby or toddler is even more difficult because they don’t understand the time change, and are harder to get to sleep when they become overtired.
+Unfortunately, jet lag in a baby or toddler is even more difficult.
+Their little bodies don’t understand the time change, and it is harder to get babies to sleep when they become overtired.
 In fact, jet lag in a baby or toddler can take about 3-4 days.
 But don’t let that discourage you from traveling during your child’s early years.
 While baby jet lag is no joke, there are a few things you can do to make the transition easier on your little one.

 1. Expect a few sleepless nights with your jet lagged baby.

 2. Roll with the punches.

-Overall, jet lag with a baby or toddler isn’t too different than it is for adults.
+Baby jet lag and toddler jet lag isn’t that much different than jet lag it is for adults.
 It’s never fun, but ultimately just remember in the moment that showing your little ones the world is worth the momentary exhaustion that comes with the territory.